mstksg/inCode/copy/entries/dependent-haskell-2.md

 Let's write our `Binary` instance for `Network`.
-Of course, we can't have `put` or `get` take a `Sing hs` (that'd change the arity/type of the function), so what we can do is have their `Binary` instances require a `SingI hs` constraint, essentially doing the same thing:
+Of course, we can't have `put` or `get` take a `Sing hs` (that'd change the arity/type of the function), so we have to switch to `SingI`-style had have their `Binary` instances require a `SingI hs` constraint.

 ~~~haskell
 !!!dependent-haskell/NetworkTyped2.hs "instance (KnownNat i, SingI hs, KnownNat o) => Binary (Network i hs o) where"